-In our agency experience, we’ve found that small teams made up of designers, developers, product managers, and test engineers are more effective than departments or siloed groups.
-Keeping product teams small keeps lines of communication clear and prevents you from ever having ‘too many cooks in the kitchen’ that might break down communication.
+In our agency experience, we’ve found that small teams made up of diverse product specialists are more effective than departments or siloed groups.
+Keeping product teams small keeps lines of communication clear and prevents you from ever having ‘too many cooks in the kitchen.’

 Developers work with the team to bring ideas to life with code.
 Their primary function is to plan, test, and develop an application that meets the client’s business needs.
 They must write code quickly to allow for early iteration while still maintaining a high level of quality.
 Developers are integral in evaluating technical feasibility and helping find solutions to new challenges as they arise.

-Test Engineers (also known as quality assurance specialists) work to ensure the technology delivered aligns with the expectations of the client and the end users' usability needs at the highest level of quality.
+Test engineers (also referred to as quality assurance specialists) work to ensure the technology delivered aligns with the expectations of the client and the end users' usability needs at the highest level of quality.
 The test engineer works with to distill analytics and business processes into a plan that allows high-caliber features to be delivered regularly, with minimal defects.
 Through their diligent work, you end up with great product that’s ready for the world!

-Product Owner: This is often the person responsible for leading their internal product team, identifying agencies to work alongside, and communicating with stakeholders to ensure alignment.
+In an agency model, this is often the person responsible for leading their internal product team, identifying agencies to work alongside, and communicating with stakeholders to ensure alignment.
 It is not included in our “core” product team example because this person may be a decision maker and informant

 Adjusting the team structure to remain agile

-For a long time our product teams also included a ‘strategist’ role.
+For a long time our product teams also included a dedicated ‘product strategist’ role.
 This person was responsible for guiding the team toward a shared product vision, running strategy sessions & user tests to help make the product better, essentially acting as a third party co-founder for the product idea.

 However, we came to realize that there was too much responsibility overlap between the product manager and the strategist on the team.
 We decided to pivot and build out a new line of services that would encompass the value a strategist provided.
 As we learn more about the needs of our clients, we continue to refine the messaging and vernacular surrounding this niche.